cfpb/ccdb5-ui/README.md

     - Run `yarn cache clean; yarn install` from `cfgov/unprocessed/apps/ccdb-search/`.
     - Re-add the last two lines to the root `.yarnrc` file.
+- When running the project under CFGOV, you will need to index complaints to have a functioning app.
+The default docker setup of cfgov does not index any complaint data.
+  You will have to run the [CCDB Data Pipeline](https://github.com/cfpb/ccdb-data-pipeline/blob/main/INSTALL.md) and load complaints into Elasticsearch.

 ## Getting help